Skip to main content

 sma_copyjob

-smacopyjob will prepend the name sma to a nested job file and create a new job.
-This will allow safe editing (prompt setting) of the new job without affecting the original job.
+Prepends sma_ to a nested job file name and creates a new job.
+This allows safe editing of prompt settings without affecting the original job.

 Usage: /ops/bin/sma_copyjob SYM# job_file